Subject Lead: Mrs Skyrme

-- We ensure the teaching of phonics is lively, interactive and investigative.
+- We ensure the teaching of phonics is rigorous and successful for all.

-- We enable children to use phonic awareness across the curriculum.
+- We encourage children to use phonic skills across the curriculum.

-- We provide books that match the phonics progression within Phases.
+- We provide books that match the phonics progression within given phases.

 - We ensure that children know the 44 phonemes within the English language.